gsa-oes/office-of-evaluation-sciences/pages/Resources/publications.md

 ## 2016
 Amira Choueiki Boland.
 Behavioral insights for better implementation in government.
 Public Administration Review 76, no. 4 (June 2016).
 - This article discusses the behavioral insights learned and successful interventions implemented from the Social and Behavioral Sciences Team one year after its establishment.

-John Guyton, Dayanand S. Manoli, Brenda Scafer, and Michael Sebastiani.
-Reminders & recidivism: evidence from tax filing & EITC participation among low-income nonfilers, National Bureau of Economic Research, Inc. NBER Working Paper no. 21904, (2016).
-- This project examines how reminders affect tax filing among lower-income nonfilers (individuals who did not appear on a filed tax return but had income reported by third parties to the Internal Revenue Service).
-The results demonstrate that one-time and follow-up reminders increase tax filing, although this effect does not persist with individuals who owe a balance.

 U.S. Department of Agriculture.
 Economic Research Service.
 USDA Microloans for Farmers: Participation Patterns and Effects of Outreach, by Sarah Tulman, Nathaniel Higgins, Robert Williams, Michael Gerling, Charles Dodson, and Bruce McWilliams.
 Economic Research Report No. (ERR-222).
 Washington DC: USDA, 2016. <a href="https://www.ers.usda.gov/publications/pub-details/?pubid=81870">ers.usda.gov/publications/pub-details/?pubid=81870</a> (accessed May 16, 2019).
 - U.S. Department of Agriculture, Farm Service Agency’s (FSA) Microloan program, launched in 2013, aims to better serve the credit needs of several types of farmers: small, beginning, veteran, and/or from historically socially disadvantaged groups (women and minorities).
 ERS researchers investigate the composition of Microloan borrowers and the receipt of these loans by new FSA borrowers.